codevise/pageflow/doc/contributing/node_package_development.md

     $ cd my-projects/pageflow-host-app
     $ yarn link pageflow

-or
+and

     $ cd my-projects/pageflow-host-app
     $ yarn link pageflow-scrolled

 Restart the development servers.
 Note that development watchers need to be running for the pageflow repository.
+Run `yarn install` in the host application.

 You can return to using the version specified in the `package.json` file, by running `yarn unlink pageflow`/`yarn unlink